mariomac/appmon/README.md

         * `_id`: a JSON object with a property named `$oid`, whose value is a string containing a unique identifier for the application information, as stored in the database.
         * `appId`: a string representing the Application Identifier as reported by the client app
-        * `instanceId`: a string representing the Instance/Deployment Identifier as reported by the client
+        * `deploymentId`: a string representing the Instance/Deployment Identifier as reported by the client
         * `data` a JSON object containing the next properties:
             * `start` Start time of deployment (free-form string) as reported by the client
             * `end` End time of deployment (free-form string) as reported by the client